Seminar: Post-Desktop User Interfaces (Summer 2020)

 - Informatik (B.Sc.) (if you already attended a Proseminar)

-To pass the course the student have to attend all presentations.
+To pass the course, you need to attend all presentations.

 Required Reading (before kick-off meeting):